Backtest

 A correlation is only flagged significant when both parametric and permutation tests pass.
 The reason: overlapping windows (adjacent snapshots share most of their forward-return period) make parametric p-values artificially small.
 Permutation tests are robust to this under the null.

-Pre-specified contrast with circular block bootstrap
+Pre-specified quintile contrasts with circular block bootstrap

 95% confidence intervals come from a circular block bootstrap (Politis & Romano, 1994).
 Block length is chosen relative to the data's autocorrelation structure and tested at multiple lengths (14 / 21 / 28 days) for sensitivity.
 A result is considered confirmed only when the 95% CI excludes zero across all block lengths.

 Small-sample guards: the bootstrap is skipped when block length ≥ n, and a warning is raised when block length is more than half of n.
+Contrast form was informed by earlier data; the contrast is pre-specified per out-of-sample window, not re-selected within the window.

 Effective sample size (Bartlett)